Muscle testing is a way of using your body as an indicator for a 'yes' or a 'no' response to identify and rectify imbalances within the system.

 5. Repeat for 'I am a man'.
 Try pulling the fingers apart.
 If you are a man they should be strong, which indicates a 'yes', if you are a woman they should come apart, which indicates a 'no'.
 If not, have some more water and try again.
 Repeat with 'I am a woman' and test the fingers.

 You should now clearly have a strong/weak response to yes/no, and can now muscle test effectively.
 Check the Trapped Emotions Chart to see if any relate to you.

 Start by having a glass of water.

 1. Stand up, become centered and balanced within yourself.

 2a.
-Say the words 'yes, yes, yes', and see which way your body naturally leans, forwards or backwards.
+Say the words 'yes, yes, yes', and see which way your body naturally leans, slightly forwards or slightly backwards.

 2b.
 Say the words 'no, no, no', and see which way your body leans.